TSB Recommendation A20-01

 The amendments to the CARs proposed in this NPA would introduce prescribed approach visibility minimum requirements in Canada.
 Changing Canada’s approach visibility minima from advisory to prescribed is the recommended option for addressing the TSB recommendations noted in this NPA, and for achieving safety benefits that are applicable to all operations in Canada.
 This national approach would allow for a clearer, simpler set of rules for all operators in Canada, while further aligning with ICAO and international partners.

-March 2022: TSB reassessment of Transport Canada’s response to Recommendation A20-01
+March 2022: TSB assessment of the response (Satisfactory Intent)

 In its response, Transport Canada (TC) indicated that it agrees with Recommendation A20-01.
 As a result of comments received during the consultation period following the publication of Notice of Proposed Amendment (NPA) 2021-011, it has initiated the regulatory process to simplify the operational minima for approaches and landings at Canadian aerodromes.